Imshepherd/dynamic-revision-of-deep-learning-model/README.md

 # Example data

 We use de-identified clinical data in the hospital as the example data.
 There are two data files, ['data/serum_potassium_data.csv'](https://github.com/Imshepherd/dynamic-revision-of-deep-learning-model/blob/main/data/serum_potassium_data.csv) and ['data/ejection_fraction_data.csv'](https://github.com/Imshepherd/dynamic-revision-of-deep-learning-model/blob/main/data/ejection_fraction_data.csv).
-See here for more information about the data.
+See here for more information about the data files.

   * The two independent comma-separated values (csv) files containing the columns
     * "dataset": four subsets include development, tuning, internal validation, and external validation sets;